Student Accommodation - Cornell Quarter

 During a four-week feasibility period, Wates worked closely with Teesside University and a team of talented designers to create a scheme which not only delivers the required number of bed spaces, but one which will be delivered within budget and tight timeline.

-The pre-construction activities were completed with speed by using the Scape Venture framework, and enabled for a collaborative working partnership between Wates and Teesside University.
+The pre-construction activities were completed with speed by using the SCAPE Venture framework, and enabled for a collaborative working partnership between Wates and Teesside University.

-Collaborative working underpins everything Wates does, and its a core value that they share with other Scape Group deliver partners'.
+Collaborative working underpins everything Wates does, and its a core value that they share with other SCAPE deliver partners'.
 To date, this scheme has showcased great levels of partnership working, which has been vital to enabling the student residential building to be taken from feasibility to start on-site in just 24 weeks.

 Considerate Constructors Score